MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-how-to.md

 ## Get a TMDL model representation

-The following code example shows how to get a TMDL model representation of a dataset in a Power BI Premium workspace:
+The following code example shows how to get a TMDL model representation of a semantic model in a Power BI Premium workspace:

 ```c#
 var workspaceXmla = " <Workspace XMLA address>";